software-training-for-students/manual-editor/README.md

 * `version`: This file contains a version number of the file format.
 This enables the application to easily upgrade manuals when there are breaking changes.
 * Other files: Any other files are image files that are used in the manual.
 ## Developing the Manual Editor
 The manual editor currently uses Typescript, React, Redux, and Webpack, along with TSLint for linting.
-To start developing, clone the repository and check out the React branch
+To start developing, clone the repository and check out the master branch.

 Install a newer (v4.2.0 or newer) version of npm and run `npm install` in the repository.
 You should be able to develop now!
 There are config files for VSCode already checked in, so I suggest you use that to develop.
 To build from the command line, run `npm run build`.
 To build a release, run `npm run pack`.
 To test, open the index.html from the build folder in a browser.